VitekChvat/AI-email-assistant/README.md

 ### Node.js (npm included):
 1. https://nodejs.org/en/download/archive/v25.0.0
-2. Download node-v25.0.0-arm64.msi
+2. Download node-v25.0.0-arm64.msi or node-v25.0.0-x64.msi (It depends on what procesor do you have.
+If one of them does not wokr, just select the other one)
-3. Start the installer and install node.js + npm
+3. Start the installer and install node.js + npm (make sure to select “Add to PATH”)
 4. Check if the Node.js is installed correctly with `node -v` in cmd
 4. Check if the npm is installed correctly with `npm -v` in cmd<br>